bitpoke/stack/docs/concepts/running-wordpress-on-kubernetes.md

 ### Read a file

-The nginx provided by the base `quay.io/presslabs/wordpress-runtime` allows out-of-the-box integration for serving files from media buckets.
+The NGINX provided by the base `quay.io/presslabs/wordpress-runtime` allows out-of-the-box integration for serving files from media buckets.
 This is convenient, but if you create your custom docker image from scratch you'll probably want to deal with media serving on your own.